 The problem of gender

 Early statements about adolescence more clearly applied to boys than girls.
-In the late nineteenth and early twentieth century girls were confined at home for longer periods than boys and were less likely to be schooled as long.
-Girls were more likely to be tied to helping their mothers with running households, looking after younger siblings, and, middle class girls, less likely than their brothers to be entering the labour market.
+In the late nineteenth and early twentieth century girls were confined at home for longer periods than boys and were less likely to be schooled for as long.
+Girls were more likely to be helping their mothers with run households, looking after younger siblings, and, middle class girls, less likely than their brothers to be entering the labour market.
 Many of the supposedly universal ‘storm and stress’ characteristics of adolescence seemed mostly applicable to boys.
 Some have argued that before the mid-twentieth century girls barely had an adolescence.
 It is more likely that many of the characteristics of adolescence were experienced by girls, but this usually occurred later.
 Girls had been subject to regimes of ‘protection’ for a long period.
 In the nineteenth century and into the twentieth century where girls had a secondary education, they were often schooled in single sex institutions that emulated the safe relations of middle and ruling class families.
 The freedom to be an adolescent with leisure and in danger was hard won for girls, both middle and working class.

 The problem of puberty